20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 }
 ```

-At this point, we have the pretty basic skeleton of a classic value replacement type in C++, which we can use like this:
+At this point, we have the pretty basic skeleton of a classic value replacement type in C++, which you can use like this:

 ```
 template<typename T>